 Two ideas we hope you’ll take away from this:

 - The costume wasn’t carefully planned, it was improvised and upgraded in steps.
 Electronics doesn’t need to be a daunting, formal thing — don’t be afraid to experiment and play when developing your own Halloween or cosplay ideas.
+I still pull it out and add new things occasionally.

 - The software we wrote is all open source…you can take it apart, remix it, use a little or a lot, improve or adapt it to your own projects (which we hope you’ll share!)